Keep It Sweetly Simple!

 You may also access month-by-month image boards on my Heart Garden Pinterest page.

 I’m a very experienced celebrant.
-I've officiated at over 1400 weddings in my 30-year celebrant career.
+I've officiated at well over 1400 weddings in my 30-year celebrant career.
 Click on '12 Good Reasons' and you'll see more details about me and what I offer you.

 If you wish to marry ASAP, you'll still need to wait the statutory one month from the date of lodgment.
 I can help you lodge your Notice of Intended Marriage with me on the day you contact me – you can lodge by email or MMS anytime up to midnight.
 You can then marry in one month's time.

 I offer you what I call a beautifully simple, simply beautiful service on any day, at any time, in any location, with any number of guests.
 My fee includes travel in the local area of Canberra and Queanbeyan.
-I'm happy to travel further for your wedding and there's an extra fee for this,
+I'm happy to travel further for your wedding and there's an extra fee for this.

 There's more information here.
 If you'd like to marry in my lovely romantic Heart Garden, it would be an intimate wedding with a small number of guests.
 Up to a dozen adult guests + the two of you.
 All children welcome.
 A Heart Garden wedding usually takes about an hour and a half.
 This allows time for a short celebration.
 If you choose to bring a special sparkling drink, I'll put out the crystal flutes.
 But the wedding can be shorter and simpler than this.

 The Heart Garden has its own site.
 It’s out-of-date but I keep it online because it’s got some lovely photos of the garden, and newlyweds.
+It's very likely that 2024 is the final year for Heart Garden weddings.
+(There have been around 300, mostly in the last five years.)

 Thank you so much for visiting Michele the Celebrant.
 I look forward to more contact with you about your happy plan, and my congratulations once again!